Network Code on Cybersecurity

 All high-impact and critical-impact entities must implement a cybersecurity management system (CSMS) aligned with European and international standards.
 This system serves as the NCCS equivalent of an ISMS and forms the core of each entity’s risk mitigation obligations.
 Art.
 28

-According to Art.
-18(1) of the NCCS, TSOs were required to develop harmonised cybersecurity risk assessment frameworks at Union, regional, and Member State level by 13 March 2025.
-These frameworks must account for risks such as supply chain corruption, legacy systems, cascading effects, and single supplier dependencies, and apply a common EU risk impact matrix to evaluate both impact and likelihood.
+TSOs are required to develop harmonised cybersecurity risk assessment frameworks at EU, regional, and national level by March 2025.
+Risks need to include supply chains, legacy systems, cascading effects and single supplier dependencies, and apply a common EU risk impact matrix to evaluate impact and likelihood.
 Art.
-18(2) Although many national authorities have not yet designated entities or initiated formal compliance processes, the obligation under Art.
-18 remains binding.
+18

-Assessment | Responsible | Article | Risk Basis | Role in NCCS Framework |
+| Assessment | Responsible | Article | Risk Basis | Role in NCCS Framework |

-Union-wide | ENTSO-E EU DSO Entity |
+| Union-wide | ENTSO-E EU DSO Entity |

 19 | Internal mapping of sectoral processes, impact metrics, ECII derivation | Define Union-wide impact thresholds, ECII logic, and risk impact matrix; input to cybersecurity controls (Art.
 29, 33) |

-Regional | ENTSO-E EU DSO Entity |
+| Regional | ENTSO-E EU DSO Entity |

 21 | Aggregated Member State assessments using common risk impact matrix | Inform regional mitigation plans, cross-border risk reports, and procurement guidelines |

-Member State-level | National Competent Authority (e.g. BSI) | 20 | Entity-level assessments; cyber threat and incident data (Art.
+| Member State-level | National Competent Authority (e.g. BSI) | 20 | Entity-level assessments; cyber threat and incident data (Art.
 38) | Contribute to regional aggregation; recommend additional controls; assess national implementation status |

-Entity-level | Designated high-/critical-impact entity | 26 | Own risk environment using EU matrix and thresholds | Feed into Member State report; guide CSMS implementation; report selected controls and risks |
+| Entity-level | Designated high-/critical-impact entity | 26 | Own risk environment using EU matrix and thresholds | Feed into Member State report; guide CSMS implementation; report selected controls and risks |

 Security requirements